Nick Hague: Expedition 59/60

-Hague launched to the ISS again on March 14, 2019, travelling on Soyuz MS-12 with Russian Commander Aleksey Ovchinin and fellow American astronaut Christina Koch.
+Hague launched successfully to the International Space Station (ISS) on 14 March 2019, aboard Soyuz MS-12, alongside Ovchinin and fellow NASA astronaut Christina Koch.
 The trio joined Commander Oleg Kononenko and Flight Engineers David Saint-Jacques and Anne McClain on Expedition 59.
-After the departure of Kononenko, Saint-Jacques and McClain in July 2019, Ovchinin, Hague and Koch will transfer over to Expedition 60, with Ovchinin taking command of the station, and would subsequently return to Earth in early October 2019.
-According to a Russian news site, it was under consideration that Hague would stay on the ISS after the landing of Soyuz MS-12 and instead land with Soyuz MS-15, this mission would happen in order to fly a cosmonaut from the United Arab Emirates Mohammed bin Rashid Space Centre, who would launch on Soyuz MS-15 and land on Soyuz MS-12 10 or so days later.
-If Hague had undertaken the mission then he would have spent over 14 months on the ISS, the only other space mission to last around that long was Valeri Polyakov's Soyuz TM-18/Soyuz TM-20 mission to the Mir space station, which lasted 437d 17h 58m, the longest single stay in space in history.
-In an interview with Space.com in February 2019, Hague stated that his mission would be lasting 204 days, meaning the prospect of him staying 14 months on the station was off the table.
+After the departure of Kononenko, Saint-Jacques, and McClain in July 2019, Ovchinin, Hague, and Koch transitioned to Expedition 60, with Ovchinin taking command of the station.
+The crew would return to Earth in early October 2019.

+It was under consideration for Hague to stay on the ISS after the landing of Soyuz MS-12, transferring to Soyuz MS-15 in order to return with a cosmonaut from the Mohammed bin Rashid Space Centre of the United Arab Emirates.
+If this plan had proceeded, Hague would have spent over 14 months aboard the ISS, a mission comparable in length to Valeri Polyakov's Soyuz TM-18/Soyuz TM-20 mission to the Mir space station, which lasted 437 days, 17 hours, and 58 minutes— the longest single spaceflight in history.
+However, in a February 2019 interview, Hague confirmed that his mission would last 204 days, and the extended stay was no longer an option.

-On March 22, 2019, Hague and Anne McClain performed their first spacewalk to install the adapter plates while Dextre swaps the batteries between spacewalks.
-The EVA lasted 6 hours and 39 minutes.
-They also removed debris from the Unity Module in preparation for the arrival of Cygnus NG-11 in April, stowing tools for the repair of the flex hose rotary coupler, and securing tiebacks on the solar array blanket boxes.
+On 22 March 2019, Hague and fellow NASA astronaut Anne McClain conducted their first spacewalk, lasting 6 hours and 39 minutes.
+During the EVA, they installed adapter plates while Dextre swapped the ISS batteries.
+They also removed debris from the Unity module in preparation for the arrival of Cygnus NG-11 in April, stowed tools for the repair of the flex hose rotary coupler, and secured tiebacks on the solar array blanket boxes.

-Hague performed his second EVA together with Christina Koch.
-Originally designated to be the first "all-female" EVA, Hague was reassigned to it after space suit issues prevented both women from going on the EVA.
-EVA lasted 6 hours and 45 minutes.
+On 29 March 2019, Hague performed his second EVA with Koch.
+The spacewalk was originally intended to be the first all-female EVA, however, space suit issues led to Hague being assigned.
+The EVA lasted 6 hours and 45 minutes.

-On August 21, Hague performed his third EVA, together with Andrew Morgan.
-EVA lasted 6 hours and 32 minutes, while the astronauts installed a new International Docking Adapter (IDA).
-During the EVA, Hague wore the Artemis program logo on his suit.
+On 21 August 2019, Hague performed his third EVA alongside NASA astronaut Andrew R. Morgan.
+The EVA, which lasted 6 hours and 32 minutes, involved installing a new International Docking Adapter on the Harmony module.
+During this EVA, Hague wore the Artemis program logo on his suit.